 The shredded wood of cypress trees, either bald cypress (taxodium distichum) or pond cypress (taxodium ponderosa), is used to make cypress mulch (taxodium distichum var. nutans).
 Both cypress species are native to North America and are deciduous conifers.

-Cypress mulch, which is primarily found in Florida and Louisiana, was once a by-product of the logging industry.
-The growing need for cypress mulch, on the other hand, has turned cypress tree felling into a separate industry.
+Cypress mulch, primarily found in Florida and Louisiana, was once a by-product of the logging industry.
+On the other hand, the growing need for cypress mulch has turned cypress tree felling into a different industry.

 Shredded or chips

 Organic and inorganic mulches are the two forms of garden mulch.
 Inorganic mulch includes materials such as plastics, rubber, and even rocks.
-Organic mulch, on the other hand, includes byproducts from organic sources such as trees, grass, nutshells, straw, and so on.
+On the other hand, organic mulch includes byproducts from organic sources such as trees, grass, nutshells, straw, and so on.

 One of the most well-known organic mulches is cypress mulch.
 Depending on the cypress source, there are two varieties of cypress mulch.
 There’s mulch created from bald cypress trees and mulch made from pond cypress trees.
 The trees are shredded or ground into chips to form the mulch.